MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 ### Average session handle time

 This metric is like conversation handle time, but it's granular and is calculated for every agent working on the conversation.
-This metric is relevant for conversations that have been handled by multiple agents.
-If multiple agents were assigned to work on a customer request, due to various reasons, such as transfers and escalations, this metric provides the average time spent by each of those agents who worked with the customer.
+This metric is relevant for conversations that multiple agents handled.
+If multiple agents were assigned to work on a customer request, due to various reasons, such as transfers and escalations, this metric provides the average time that's spent by each of those agents who worked with the customer.
 Conversation handle time is the aggregation of session handle time of all the associated sessions.

 **Related metric**
-- Session handle time: This metric represents the time spent by agents assisting customers on assigned customer requests.
+- Session handle time: This metric represents the time that's spent by agents assisting customers on assigned customer requests.

 ### Customer sentiment